KulaginVladimir/Boron-films/README.md

 This repository contains experimental data and FESTIM 2.1 scripts used to model deuterium thermal desorption spectra from B-D co-deposited films.

-Five TDS spectra measured for different film thicknesses and heating rates are fitted simultaneously using a common set of effective trapping states.
+Five TDS spectra measured for different film thicknesses and heating rates are fitted simultaneously using a common set of effective traps.
 The initial deuterium inventory for each experiment is determined independently from the corresponding experimental TDS integral.

 ## Repository structure